rst/rst.github.com/tut_sections/_posts/2000-01-01-orm_basics.md

    <p>Fields with no obviously matching column (or columns with no obviously
-   matching field) are not mapped by default, though in the declaration of the `RecordManager` instance, you can request nonstandard mappings explicitly.</p>
+   matching field) are not mapped by default, though in the declaration of the <tt>RecordManager</tt> instance, you can request nonstandard mappings explicitly.</p>

    <p>There's an example of that in the sample